OpenDroneMap/WebODM/README.md

 ```

 The password will be reset to `newpass`.
 The command will also tell you what username you chose.

+## Customizing and Extending

+Small customizations such as changing the application colors, name, logo, or addying custom CSS/HTML/Javascript can be performed directly from the Customize -- Brand/Theme panels within WebODM.
+No need to fork or change the code.

+More advanced customizations can be achieved by writing [plugins](https://github.com/OpenDroneMap/WebODM/tree/master/plugins).
+This is the preferred way to add new functionality to WebODM since it requires less effort than maintaining a separate fork.
+The plugin system features server-side [signals](https://github.com/OpenDroneMap/WebODM/blob/master/app/plugins/signals.py) that can be used to be notified of various events, a ES6/React build system, a dynamic [client-side API](https://github.com/OpenDroneMap/WebODM/tree/master/app/static/app/js/classes/plugins) for adding elements to the UI, a built-in data store, an async task runner, a GRASS engine, hooks to add menu items and functions to rapidly inject CSS, Javascript and Django views.

+The plugin system is still in beta.
+The best source of documentation currently is to look at existing [code](https://github.com/OpenDroneMap/WebODM/tree/master/plugins).
+If a particular hook / entrypoint for your plugin does not yet exist, [request it](https://github.com/OpenDroneMap/WebODM/issues).
+We are adding hooks and entrypoints as we go.

+To create a plugin simply copy the `plugins/test` plugin into a new directory (for example, `plugins/myplugin`), then modify `manifest.json`, `plugin.py` and issue a `./webodm.sh restart`.

 ## API Docs